balazsadam/chef-git-dwk/README.md

 # git_dwk

 Git deploy with key.
-You can use this cookbook to deploying for your Own server via ssh.
+You can use this cookbook to deploying from your Own server via ssh.

 Fist step:
 ==========